- Live Rates

-Do you have questions about mortgage loan qualification requirements in Washington State?
-You’ve come to the right place.
-Below, you can learn about some of the basic requirements for getting a home loan in Washington State.
-This information has been updated to include current lending trends and standards for 2017.
+Do you have questions about mortgage loan qualification requirements in the State of Washington?
+If the answer is yes, then you’ve come to the right place.
+It’s important to learn about some of the basic requirements for getting a home loan in Washington State.
+This information has been updated to include current lending trends and standards for 2021.

 Note: This is an overview of Washington mortgage requirements, and as such it doesn’t cover everything.
 If you have a question that is not answered below, please contact us.

-This is one of the most frequently asked questions among home buyers and mortgage shoppers in Washington State (at least those who need financing).
-It’s also a highly individualized question that can’t really be answered in a blog post.
+This is one of the most frequently asked questions among prospective home buyers and mortgage shoppers in Washington State (at least among those who need financing).
+It’s also a highly individualized question that can’t really be fully answered in a single blog post.

 With that being said, we can offer some generalized mortgage qualification requirements for Washington home buyers and borrowers.

 Consumer credit scores are another important mortgage requirement.
-They can affect your ability to qualify for financing, and they can also influence the interest rate you receive on your loan.
+Credit scores can affect your ability to qualify for financing, and they can also influence the interest rate you receive on your loan if you do qualify.

 A credit score is a three-digit number that’s computed from information found within your credit reports.
 Mortgage lenders use these scores to gain insight into how you have borrowed and repaid money in the past.
-So they’re a fairly important mortgage requirement for Washington State mortgage shoppers and home buyers.
+So these scores are a fairly important mortgage requirement for Washington State mortgage shoppers and home buyers.

 FICO scores (which are widely used in the lending industry) range from 300 to 850.
 A score of 600 or above will put you in a pretty good position to qualify for a home loan, if you’re eligible in other areas as well.
 A 700 or higher will make it even easier to get approved, and could help you qualify for a lower mortgage rate.
 If you’re in the “800-and-up” club, you should have no trouble qualifying for a mortgage loan in Washington State.